by-jp/www.byjp.me/content/photos/instagram/c2fmbnosllzy357fhxbx43nfdi/index.md

 - imported
 - from-instagram
 ---
-The Savoy Cup is full of awesome dancers and awesome people — performance competitions tonight & tomorrow, wish us luck\!
+The Savoy Cup is full of awesome dancers and awesome people — performance competitions tonight & tomorrow, wish us luck!